MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxwaitforjob.md

- #`rxWaitForJob`:  Wait for Distributed Job to Complete
+ #rxWaitForJob:  Wait for Distributed Job to Complete

  Applies to version 9.1.0 of package RevoScaleR.